jamesccupps/jamesccupps.github.io/PROTOCOL.md

 | `0x03` | Analog (the dominant type) | Floats 0.01 to ~2500, integer-valued majority |
 | `0x06` | "Analog32" / extended numeric | Mixed |

-Codes `0x04` and `0x05` are observed in dispatcher heuristics but have not appeared in captured traffic.
-Treat them as theoretical until a capture surfaces them.
+Codes `0x04` and `0x05` are reserved by the dispatcher but have not been encountered in normal operation.
+Treat them as theoretical until production traffic surfaces them.

 ### 14.5 Scan-Loop Bounds for the Value Block